savchenko/windows10/README.md

 >
 > Deleting email content or the browser history does not delete the stored personalization data.
 Ink entered through Input Panel is collected and stored.

-2. Be aware that you will be enabling [Hypervisor-protected code integrity (HVCI)](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity) which imposes _significant_ performance penalty on all Intel CPUs released before "7th generation" and [AMD before Ryzen 2](https://github.com/MicrosoftDocs/windows-itpro-docs/issues/3997).
+2. Be aware that you will be enabling [Hypervisor-protected code integrity (HVCI)](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity) which imposes _significant_ performance penalty on all Intel CPUs released before "7th generation" and AMD processors prior to ["Ryzen 2"](https://github.com/MicrosoftDocs/windows-itpro-docs/issues/3997).
 To quote Mark Russinovich and Alex Ionescu:

 > "The Secure Kernel relies on the Mode-Based Execution Control (MBEC) feature, if present in hardware, which enhances the SLAT with a user/kernel executable bit, or the hypervisor’s software emulation of this feature, called Restricted User Mode (RUM)."

+After we are done, your environment will look like this:
 ![HVCI](https://user-images.githubusercontent.com/300146/64527010-019fd680-d344-11e9-9cbe-08fe004c1baf.png)
+...plus some more VMs on the side.

-3. In addition to the above, you are likely to experience performance hit from countermeasures against [2019 side-channel attacks](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
+3. Be aware of the performance hit from countermeasures against [2019 side-channel attacks](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
 Down the track, you can obtain CPU stepping by running `wmic cpu get caption` in PowerShell and, if using Intel, comparing against [this list](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).

 # Before installation
 3. Un-plug ethernet if present, disable WiFi.
 3. Install latest BIOS from a vendor or flash Coreboot with the latest CPU microcode.
-4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch/ using CSME, link above.
+4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch using CSME, link above.
 4. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d (or AMD-V).
 5. In case you are using Intel&trade; CPU, consider disabling HyperThreading&reg;.
    1. On certain SMB platforms IntelTXT&reg; is enabled and not exposed in BIOS which may prevent from disabling HT.